luckie/best_in_place/README.md

     gem "best_in_place"

-After that, specify the use of the jquery, jquery.purr and best in place javascripts in your application.js, and optionally specify jquery-ui if you want to use jQuery UI datepickers:
+After that, specify the use of the jquery and best in place javascripts in your application.js, and optionally specify jquery-ui if you want to use jQuery UI datepickers:

     //= require jquery
     //= require jquery-ui
-    //= require jquery.purr
     //= require best_in_place

 If you want to use jQuery UI datepickers, you should also install and